 Strong family feelings and difficulties often arise at the time of death and afterwards.
 Because everyone grieves in their own way and in their own time, it is easy to have disagreements with family members and friends after someone dies.
 There may also be conflicts over the person’s will and who gets their treasured possessions.

 - Even after death, we continue to have connection to people in our lives who have died.
 Read some ideas for ways to remember.

 - Know that you are not alone.
 Loss is part of being human.
-Find someone you can talk to who will listen, or ask your GP about accessing bereavement counselling.
+Find someone you can talk to who will listen and be understanding, or ask your GP about bereavement counselling.